 We’re committed to helping reduce not only plastic, but waste as a whole.

 Definitely!
 We have a wide range of products at Nourish & Thrive to cater to all.

-Nuts – We are not nut free however but do offer a few select nut free baking mixes.
-However please read our allergen disclaimer because cross contamination needs to be considered if you are allergic to nuts.
+Tree Nuts – We have almonds and many other nuts onsite.
+We are not a nut free facility however but do offer a few select nut free baking mixes.
+However cross contamination at our facility and prior to the products coming to us must to be considered as a risk, if you are allergic to a tree nuts.

 Don’t see what you’re looking for?
 Contact us!
 Allergies are hard enough without the added stress of spending hours looking for alternatives in different places.
 We’d love to make sure we stock everything you need so drop us a line!

 Yes, we sure can!
 We ship nationwide throughout New Zealand, including both Stewart and Waiheke Islands.
 There is no additional charge on top of North Island shipping if you’re rural, however there is a small $3 fee for rural shipping within the South Island.

 Unfortunately, at this stage we do not!
 We have looked into international shipping many times, but sadly the cost is simply too high.

 We work with the largest organics supplier in New Zealand.
 Our supplier has rigorous protocols and standards their growers must adhere to, so rest assured that any product we get comes from a high quality, organic background.

 In regards to products from China directly, our supplier has given us the following information:

 “Our sourcing of commodities is solely based on the standard of organic certification, the quality of the commodity, the relationship we can form with the supplier, the standards and way they operate and the best area of the world to source a product from which often relates to the provenance of the commodity.